Election Commission of Pakistan: Transaction of business

 The commission transacts its business by holding meetings.
 All members of the Election Commission have equal status and say in the decisions of the Commission.

 Judicial review

-Judicial review of the decisions of the Election Commission can be sought in the High Court and the Supreme Court of Pakistan if the order suffers from a jurisdictional defect or is mala fide—in bad faith—or is coram non judice, that is, performed without jurisdiction.
+Judicial review of the decisions of the Election Commission can be sought in the High Courts and the Supreme Court of Pakistan if the order suffers from a jurisdictional defect or is mala fide—in bad faith—or is coram non judice, that is, performed without jurisdiction.

 Budget and expenditure

 The budget of the Election Commission is provided by the federal government.

 Any re-appropriation within the sanctioned budget can be done by the Chief Election Commissioner without making any reference to the Finance Division.

 Funds required for preparation of electoral rolls and the conduct of General Elections and by-elections are provided in lump sum by the Finance Division according to the requirements of the Election Commission.

 Further distribution of funds to the various functionaries is done with the approval of the Chief Election Commissioner.